On Koszul duality for Kac-Moody groups: Equivariant categories

-Now we show that Lemma \ref{l:hff} implies Prop.\ref{p:hff}.
-We use the following simple observation \begin{lemma} Let $S$ be a ring and $B\to C$ be a homomorphism of $S$-algebras that induces a surjection after base change to $\Frac(S)$.
+Now we show that Lemma \ref{l:hff} implies Proposition \ref{p:hff}.
+We use the following simple observation \begin{lemma} Let $S$ be a ring and $B\to C$ be a homomorphism of $S$-algebras that induces a surjection after base change to the ring of total fractions $\Frac(S)$.
 Let $M_1,M_2$ be two $C$-modules with $M_2$ torsion-free over $S$.
 Then the natural homomorphism

 is an isomorphism. \end{lemma}

 We want to apply this Lemma to the situation $B=\dS\otimes\dS, C=A_{\leq w}$ and $S$ the right copy of $\dS$ in $\dS\otimes\dS$.
 For this we need \begin{lemma} The homomorphism of $(\dS\otimes\dS,\Frob)$-modules given by restrictions